Meet the Team: Andrew Kingshott

 Andrew Kingshott

-“It gives you an understanding that’s difficult to replicate elsewhere,” he says.
-“You’ve seen how things work in real conditions, and that shapes how you approach problems.”
+Looking back, Andrew sees his time at sea as a defining part of his career.
+“It gives you a level of understanding that’s difficult to replicate elsewhere,” he says.
+“You’ve seen how things work in practice, and that stays with you.”

 Author